j-nolan/click-me/README.md

 It was developed by James Nolan during the summer of 2008 — 8 years ago! —, as a high school side project.
 The project was revived in 2016 as a demonstration.

+Obviously, such an application would be done very differently today.
+Frameworks, browser support and best practices have changed a lot since then.